collerek/ormar/docs/index.md

 ### Overview

-The `ormar` package is an async mini ORM for Python, with support for **Postgres, MySQL**, and **SQLite**.
+The `ormar` package is an async ORM for Python, with support for **Postgres, MySQL**, and **SQLite**.

 The main benefits of using `ormar` are: